 “We recommend that you include some other oak frame elements to the house if possible – such as an oak porch or an internal glazed oak screen – which would help to visually tie the extension to the existing house," explains architect Mike Hope of Roderick James Architects; a practice well versed in designing oak home buildings.

-Is Planning Permission Required for an oak extension?
+Is Planning Permission Required for an Oak Frame Extension?

 As with any extension, regardless of construction system, an oak extension must comply with planning rules.
 Fortunately some extensions do not need planning permission — the work could fall under Permitted Development.